-No person appointed pursuant to this section shall be employed in any county general hospital for a period in excess of two years from the date the person was first employed, and the employment shall not be extended beyond the two-year period.
-At the end of the two-year period, the physician shall have been issued a physician's and surgeon's certificate by the board in order to continue as a member of the resident staff.
-Until the physician has obtained a physician's and surgeon's tertificate by the board in order to continue as a member of the resident staff.
+No person appointed pursuant to this section shall be employed in any county general hospital for a period in excess of two years from the date the person was first employed, and the employment shall not be extended beyond the two year period.
+At the end of the two year period, the physician shall have been issued a physician's and surgeon's certificate by the board in order to continue as a member of the resident staff.
 Until the physician has obtained a physician's and surgeon's certificate from the board, he or she shall not engage in the practice of medicine in this state except to the extent expressly permitted herein.

 SEC.
-32. Section 2082 of the Business and Professions Code is amended to read:
+31. Section 2082 of the Business and Professions Code is amended to read: